hobbyquaker/node-red-contrib-polymer/README.md

 ## Usage

-There are some checks and convinience things missing until now, so you need to make sure that you use create a Site Node, a Page Node and a Group Node.
+There are some checks and convinience things missing until now, so you need to make sure that you create a Site Node, a Page Node and a Group Node.
 The Group needs to have the Page as parent, the Page needs to have the Site as parent.
 Then you can add an element with the Group as parent.

 ## Contributing